rainbow-me/rainbowkit/README.md

 ### Showing recent transactions

 You can opt in to displaying recent transactions within RainbowKit’s account modal.
-Note that all transactions must be manually registered with RainbowKit in order to be displayed.
+Note that all transactions are kept in local storage and must be manually registered with RainbowKit in order to be displayed.

+The default `ConnectButton` implementation will also display a loading indicator around the user’s avatar if there are any pending transactions.
+Custom `ConnectButton` implementations can recreate this behavior via the `account.hasPendingTransactions` property that is passed to your render function.

-First enable the `showRecentTransactions` option on `RainbowKitProvider`.
+To use this feature, first enable the `showRecentTransactions` option on `RainbowKitProvider`.

 ```tsx
 import { RainbowKitProvider } from '@rainbow-me/rainbowkit';